 The remainder of this paper is organized as follows.
 Section 2 provides an overview of the automated experimental analysis we use.
-Section 3 presents detailed experimental results on Citrix XenServer 5.5.
-An comparison of our results based on repeated experiments on VMware ESX 4.0 is given in Section 4.
-In Section 5, we present our performance prediction model.
-Section 6 discusses related work, followed by a conclusion and an outlook on future work in Section 7.
+Additionally, it presents further experimental results on the Citrix XenServer 5.5.
+An evaluation of our results based on repeated experiments on VMware ESX 4.0 is given in Section 3.
+In Section 4, we present our performance prediction model.
+Section 5 discusses related work, followed by a conclusion and an outlook on future work in Section 6.